Durham Technical Community College Commencement Ceremony

 A representative from Herff Jones will be available to assist you with your graduation outfit and class rings during the dates and times listed above.
 Students should start at the Cashier's Window, White Building, lobby area to pay the appropriate fees.
-IMPORTANT: All students should make arrangements to pick up your graduation outfit in the Dean’s office, Wynn Center, room 1309 on one of these two dates.
-If you do not purchase your cap and gown on April 22 or April 23, it will be very difficult for the college to ensure that you have the appropriate size gown.
-If you are unable to come on these dates, you may visit the Counseling, Student Development, and Activities office during regular office hours until Friday, May 9, or until our cap and gown supplies are gone, whichever comes first.
+IMPORTANT: All students should make arrangements to pick up your graduation outfit in the Dean’s office, Wynn Center, room 1309 on one of these two dates, in order to ensure that you receive the appropriate size gown.
+If you are unable to come on these dates, you may visit the Dean’s office during regular office hours until noon, Friday, May 23.

 Two: Attend the required rehearsal.